Whether you’re looking for a quick refresh or a complete overhaul, there’s food for thought for every taste among these six dining spaces.

 3. Old meets new

 A period space can look oh-so contemporary given the right approach.
-This elegant dining room for example, combines historical details with an on-trend navy wall colour, statement lighting and an assortment of modern furniture designs.
+This elegant dining room combines historical details with an on-trend navy Royal Regatta 1 pair with statement lighting and an assortment of modern furniture designs.

 4. Scandi rules